-The mission of the Surface Operation Office is to enhance the efficiency of our nation's airports and within the overall aviation system, reducing the significant costs associated with delays, creating the environment for a better user experience and improved customer satisfaction.
-The Office serves to provide a single point of responsibility, authority, and is held accountable for defining and unifying cross-agency operational and information needs focused on enhancing surface efficiencies among FAA and industry stakeholders that will ultimately provide the flying public better reliability and a more satisfying experience.
+The group acts as a single point of accountability and, authority, and is responsible for defining and unifying cross-agency operational and information needs focused on enhancing surface efficiencies among FAA and industry stakeholders that will ultimately provide the flying public better reliability and a more satisfying experience.

-- Sharing of real-time and forecast operational information, which positions stakeholders to understand the current status of the airport operation.
+- Share real-time and forecast operational information that will enable stakeholders to understand the current status of the airport operation.
 "Getting the right information to the right people at the right time."

-- Strategic management of airport surface movement and aircraft departure queues in order to avoid excessive taxi-out times, improve departure efficiency and reduce harmful emissions.
+- Strategic management of airport surface movement and aircraft departure queues to avoid excessive taxi-out times, improve departure efficiency and reduce harmful emissions.

 - Management of arrival traffic flows to increase throughput and to coordinate arrival and departure demand.